by Ben Best

 In 1929 President Hoover established the Federal Farm Board to authorize loans to farm cooperatives at low interest.
 Prices for wheat, cotton and other agricultural products were supported by massive government purchases (much given to the Red Cross) while the government searched for ways to subsidize farmers to cut production to slow the rising production & falling prices.

-Tariffs were raised to the highest levels in American history, encouraging international protectionist retaliation that hobbled world trade and contributed to the world-wide depression.
+The Smoot-Hawley Act raised tariffs to the highest levels in American history, encouraging international protectionist retaliation that hobbled world trade and contributed to the world-wide depression.
+By 1932 American exports were less than one third what they had been in 1929.
 To help support wages, Hoover issued a decree through the State Department that reduced immigration from Europe (the largest source of immigrants permitted by law) by 90% within a matter of months.
-Hoover's policies actually kept real wages increasing for those who remained employed -- at a time when unemployment was rapidly increasing.
+Hoover's policies actually kept real wages increasing for those who remained employed — at a time when unemployment was rapidly increasing.

 If Hoover had planned to inflict as much damage as possible on the weakened economy, his policies were successful.
 From August 1929 to March 1933 non-durable manufacturing production fell 30%, durable goods manufacturing fell 77%, department store sales fell 50%, the value of construction contracts fell 90% and factory employment fell 42%.
+Between 1929 and 1933 general prices fell 25% and wholesale prices fell 37%.
 By 1932 over 25% of the entire workforce was unemployed.

 Despite low interest rates due to growth in so-called "high-powered money" (cash plus deposit liabilities of the Fed to banks), money supply declined considerably in the 1929-1933 period due to declines in bank deposits.
 The ratio of deposits to reserves declined from an all-time high of 13.4 in April 1929 to 8.4 in March 1933.
 In a fractional reserve system, every increase in reserves by the central bank can increase money supply by a large multiple if most of the money is loaned.
 But in recession, people are more wanting to control debt than to borrow money.
 And confronted with an economy presenting high risks of business failure, banks are more reluctant to lend.
 Since the banks are lending much less money than their reserves would permit, money supply can decrease even if reserves are increasing.

 Bank failures also contributed significantly to the large reduction of deposits.
+The decline in agricultural exports and prices led to the failure of many rural banks.
 Near the end of 1930 the failure of Caldwell & Co. bank destroyed the assets of many industrial & insurance companies.
 Within months over 2300 other banks failed, leading to a precipitous decline in deposits.
 Between 1930 and 1933 about one third of all US banks failed.
+Monetarist Milton Friedman claimed that more money from the Fed would have prevented this problem.

 With the promise of balancing the budget, repealing prohibition, and a "New Deal", Franklin Roosevelt won all but six states in the 1932 election, and his fellow Democrats won large majorities in both the Senate & the House.
 Within days after assuming office at the beginning of March 1933 Roosevelt closed all banks for 6 business days and suspended gold redemption.
 It was the longest bank holiday in American history.
 This action further undermined public confidence in the banking system.
 Deposit insurance was introduced in 1934 under the Federal Deposit Insurance Corporation (FDIC) and annual bank failures declined for the rest of the 30s.
 Whether the decline in failures was due to the FDIC or simply due to the fact that the most insolvent banks had already failed is an open question.

 Roosevelt continued many of the deleterious policies of Hoover, but Hoover had already done most of the damage.
 Roosevelt won thousands of farmers from the Republicans with his promises and he showed his gratitude with a "domestic allotment" plan which paid farmers for reducing production of seven farm commodities: wheat, cotton, corn, hogs, rice, tobacco & dairy products.
+The Agricultural Adjustment Act of 1933 raised prices of agricultural goods by paying farmers for not planting.
+Many cotton farmers plowed-under a quarter of their crops (55% of cotton had been exported prior to the Smoot-Hawley Tariff Act).
+In 1933 six million piglets and about 220,000 pregnant cows were slaughtered as price-support measures.
 Cash income to farmers doubled between 1932 and 1936.

 Monetary policy during the rest of the 1930s was reasonably stable.
 The discount rate was cut repeatedly in 1933 and from 1934 stood at 1½% for nearly 3½ years.
 Then the rate was cut to 1% and remained at that level for over 5 years.
 Both bank deposits and "high powered money" grew at a uniform rate until 1940.
 Since the discount rate was put above the short-term rate on commercial paper (making it a true "penalty rate"), the use of the Fed for rediscounting became relatively negligible.
 Hard money would have offered more stability, but under the circumstances it was probably preferable to end the fractional-reserve gold-exchange standard that passed for a "gold standard".